obartunov/sqljsondoc/README.jsonpath.md

 <li>JSON_QUERY - Extract a JSON text from a JSON text using an SQL/JSON path expression.</li>
 <li>JSON_TABLE - Query a JSON text and present it as a relational table.</li>
 <li>IS [NOT] JSON - test whether a string value is a JSON text.</li>
-<li>JSON_EXISTS - test whether a JSON path expression returns any SQL/JSON items</li>
+<li>JSON_EXISTS - determines whether a JSON value satisfies a search criterion.</li>
 </ul>
 <h3 id="common-syntax-elements">Common syntax elements:</h3>
 <pre><code>json_value_expression ::=